UDC-GAC/SeQual-Stream/README.md

 ![](doc/interfazexpl.png)

-This interface is mainly composed by 6 different fields:
+This interface is mainly composed by 6 different sections:

 * **1: Configuration section.** Allows the user to specify different parameters, like the input file, the output folder, the log level, using or not streaming mode ...
 * **2: Filters section.** Allows the user to select which filters should be applied, as well as their corresponding parameters.